 Fees differ in private institutions, ranging from €2,000 to €6,000 per year depending on the course and institution.

 Funding to study in Poland

-A number of Polish universities have their own scholarship programmes and these are up for grabs to international students too, however you will need to make sure you ask your chosen institution what is on offer before applying.
+A number of Polish universities also have their own scholarship programmes and these may be open to international students too.
+However, you'll need to enquire at your chosen institution about what's on offer before applying.

-As an EU citizen, you are permitted to live in any EU country while studying as long as you:
+As an EU citizen, you're permitted to live in any EU country while studying as long as you: